Discover our History and Heritage

 - Roam through the historic photographs and artifacts of the Hedley Museum for an insight into our boomtown days

-- Learn all about gold panning, local archeology and the one of the largest private mineral collections in North America at the Princeton Museum
+- Learn all about gold panning, local archeology and one of the largest private mineral collections in North America at the Princeton Museum

 View Heritage & Arts Locations Map